lrecknagel/presentation_lighthouse/PITCHME.md

 ### Its a tool to:

-* gain insight on the user experience!
+* gain insight on the user experience
-* help developers to deliver nice web apps.
+* help developers to deliver nice web apps

+---

+## What you also get

+* manual check hints
+* optimization suggestions
+* some diagnostics (eg. critical request chains)

+Note:
+Manual hints: CrossBrowser caompatibale, each page has URL (deeplinks)

 ---